SMILEY4/ktor-openapi-tools/docs/openapi/documenting_routes/request_documentation.md

 }) { }
 ```

 The type specified (e.g., CreateUserRequest) is automatically converted to an OpenAPI schema using the configured schema generator.
-A list of all available configuration options can be found in the api reference.

 ### Using Schema References

-Global schemas can be referenced instead of inline types:
+Global schemas defined in the plugin configuration can be referenced instead of inline types:

 ```kotlin
 post("users", {